dseeker/colorverse/ROADMAP.md

 ## Proposed Features
 1. **Keyword-Focused Library** – Organize content around top keywords like "free coloring pages" and "coloring pages for kids" to boost search visibility.
 2. **Holiday & Seasonal Collections** – Release themed bundles for major holidays and seasons to keep the library fresh and relevant.
-3. **High-Resolution & SVG Downloads** – Offer scalable vector and high-resolution image files for flexible digital or print use.
+3. **Newsletter & Email Updates** – Build an opt-in list to announce new coloring pages, seasonal collections, and special promotions.
 4. **Coloring Tips Infobox** – When a coloring page is shown, display a tooltip at the bottom with a random tip that teaches coloring techniques and color theory.
 5. **Tag-Based Search & Filtering** – Use tags for themes and difficulty to help visitors quickly find relevant pages.
 6. **Social Sharing Buttons** – One-click sharing options for popular platforms to promote finished artworks.